AdrienTaylor/GreedyMethods/README.txt

          "Efficient First-order Methods for Convex Minimization: a Constructive Approach";
 it contents:

-(1) [Folder PESTO_files] Matlab files for generating the worst-case comparisons between the different methods (subgradient, fast gradient, triple momentum, optimized gradient, and SSEP-based methods) for miminimizing the different classes of functions treated in the work, using the Performance Estimation Toolbox (available from https://github.com/AdrienTaylor/Performance-Estimation-Toolbox).

-(2) [Folder SSEP_files] Files to generate the step sizes for the SSEP-based gradient method for smooth strongly convex minimization.
+(1) [Folder SSEP_files] Files to generate the step sizes for the SSEP-based gradient method for smooth strongly convex minimization.
 Those steps could be generated via PESTO, but the resulting code would be more difficult to read.

+(2) [Folder PESTO_files] Matlab files for generating the worst-case comparisons between the different methods (subgradient, fast gradient, triple momentum, optimized gradient, and SSEP-based methods) for miminimizing the different classes of functions treated in the work, using the Performance Estimation Toolbox (available from https://github.com/AdrienTaylor/Performance-Estimation-Toolbox).

-(3) [Folder Data] This folder contains the step sizes generated via the SSEP.
+(3) [Folder Data] This folder contains the step-sizes generated via the SSEP.
 Those files can be used for computing the worst-case guarantees for the resulting fixed-step procedures (e.g., via the PESTO toolbox and the content of the PESTO_files folder.